Library and Information Science: Archives Management (MS) + History (MA)

 Priority Deadline: October 15

-*If you wish to receive priority consideration for merit scholarships, please make sure to have a completed application by the priority deadline.
+*If you wish to apply for Fellowships and be considered for a Graduate Assistantships, you must have a completed application by the priority deadline.

 If you wish to apply for a specific term but the final deadline has passed, please contact our office via email or at 617-521-2868 to inquire about your options.